-We now examine the expansions of Thom polynomials of stable singularities in the basis $\{s_\lambda(R_n-R_m)\}$ labelled by partitions $\lambda$.
+We now examine the expansions of Thom polynomials of stable singularities in the basis $\{s_\lambda(R_n-R_m)\}$ labeled by partitions $\lambda$.
 We refer the reader for a variety of examples to \cite[p.
-93-94]{PrWe1}, \cite{FeRi} and \cite{OzPr}.\footnote{In \cite{PrWe1} and \cite{OzPr} the authors worked with the basis of Schur functions $\{s_{\lambda}(R_m^*-R_n^*)\}$, so the Schur functions given in the examples there are labelled by the conjugate partitions of those appearing in the present convention.}
+93-94]{PrWe1}, \cite{FeRi} and \cite{OzPr}.\footnote{In \cite{PrWe1} and \cite{OzPr} the authors worked with the basis of Schur functions $\{s_{\lambda}(R_m^*-R_n^*)\}$, so the Schur functions given in the examples there are labeled by the conjugate partitions of those appearing in the present convention.}

 \begin{theorem} \cite{PrWe1} \ Let $\Sigma$ be a nonempty stable singularity class.
 Then for any partition $\lambda$ the coefficient $a_\lambda$ in

 is nonnegative and $\sum a_\lambda>0$. \end{theorem} This feature of Schur function expansions of Thom polynomials was pointed out in \cite{Pr6}, conjectured for Thom-Boardman singularities by Feh\'er and K\"om\"uves \cite{FeKo} (they computed the Schur function expansions of the Thom polynomials of $\Sigma^{i,j}[-i+1]$), and conjectured for all singularity classes in \cite{Pr7}.